-Marie Osmond Keeps Ailing Brother Jimmy In Her ‘Thoughts And Prayers’
+Marie Osmond Keeps Ailing Brother Jimmy In Her Thoughts And Prayers

-Marie Osmond took to Instagram in a tribute to her ailing brother Jimmy Osmond, whom she is keeping in her “thoughts and prayers” as he recuperates from a stroke.
+Marie Osmond took to Instagram in a tribute to her ailing brother, Jimmy Osmond, whom she is keeping in her “thoughts and prayers” as he recuperates from a stroke.
 The entertainer fell ill in January of this year.

 Marie Osmond noted in her post that she has watched her younger brother face difficult trials in his life and said that her sibling was “in my thoughts & prayers continually.”
 The singer also said that she believed that she believed God was “working his miracles” on Jimmy.

 Marie opened up about what has been a “crazy year for my family” on Andy Cohen’s Watch What Happens Live in January of this year.

-She explained, “My brother [Tom Osmond] had a quadruple bypass [surgery], my brother Virl [Osmond] had a stroke, Jimmy had a stroke, Donny had shoulder surgery.”
+“My brother [Tom Osmond] had a quadruple bypass [surgery], my brother Virl [Osmond] had a stroke, Jimmy had a stroke, Donny had shoulder surgery,” she explained.

-The youngest of the Osmond clan, Jimmy Osmond suffered a stroke during a performance of the play Peter Pan in Birmingham, England in January 2019.
-He was playing the character of Captian Hook when he fell ill but continued on with his performance.
-It was only after the show was over that the entertainer allowed himself to be driven to the hospital where he was diagnosed with a stroke reported the BBC News.
+The youngest of the Osmond clan, Jimmy Osmond suffered a stroke during a performance of the play Peter Pan in Birmingham, England, in January of 2019.
+He was playing the character of Captain Hook when he fell ill, but continued on with his performance.
+It was only after the show was over that the entertainer allowed himself to be driven to the hospital where he was diagnosed with a stroke, as reported the BBC News.

-Jimmy Osmond recently posted his own statement on Instagram where he stated that he was grateful for not only his health but everyone’s “kindness and prayers.”
+Jimmy Osmond recently posted his own statement on Instagram where he stated that he was grateful for not only his health, but everyone’s “kindness and prayers.”

 Marie Osmond knows what it is like to have faced life’s challenges head-on.
-The only girl in the Osmond family of boys which includes Virl, Tom, Alan, Wayne, Merrill, Jay, Donny and Jimmy, Marie was thrust into the national spotlight at the age of 3, performing with her brothers on The Andy Williams Show.
+The only girl in the Osmond family of boys, which includes Virl, Tom, Alan, Wayne, Merrill, Jay, Donny, and Jimmy, Marie was thrust into the national spotlight at the age of 3-years-old, performing with her brothers on The Andy Williams Show.

-By the age of 13, she scored her first number one country single titled “Paper Roses” and at the age of 16, she was the youngest co-host of her own variety series alongside brother Donny titled The Donny and Marie Show beginning in 1976.
+By the age of 13-years-old, she scored her first No. 1 country single, “Paper Roses,” and at the age of 16-years-old, she was the youngest co-host of her own variety series, alongside brother Donny, The Donny and Marie Show, beginning in 1976.

 View this post on Instagram